francescosilvano/ReCo2/README.md

 # Renewable Energy and Environmental Footprint:

-## is there a reverse correlation between renewable energy production and worldwide carbon emissions?
+## Is there a reverse correlation between renewable energy production and worldwide carbon emissions?
 A Statistical Comparison of Renewable Energy Production and Levels of CO2 produced

 ---